tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Summary
 !!!!!!!

-An HTTP-based protocol should offer at minimum the security properties offered by the Foolscap-based protocol.
+The storage node protocol should offer at minimum the security properties offered by the Foolscap-based protocol.
 The Foolscap-based protocol offers:

 * **Peer authentication** by way of checked x509 certificates